leihuang23/leihuang.me-source/content/posts/ai-has-no-understanding.md

 ...
 {{</assistant>}}

-And of course, wrong code again.
+And of course, broken code again.
 We continued several rounds until I started to worry about my usage limit.
 Then, I started a new conversation and changed the question:

 {{<user>}}
 You are not solving the problem.
 I've already told you the thin algorithm handles the cross wrong.
 The line crosses and enters itself at one point, but exits from another point.
 I've added the screenshot.